-This 500-mile race is included in the WUCA 500-mile World Championship series.
+This 500-mile race is also included in the WUCA 500-mile World Championship series.

 This category is open to Solo, 2-person and 4-person teams.

 A solo or 2–person team must have a minimum of 2 crewmembers.
 Both must hold valid driving licences and insurance.
 One vehicle is required.

 A 4-Person team must have a minimum of 3 crewmembers.
 All must hold valid driving licences and insurance.
 We highly recommend 2 vehicles that fulfil follow and supporting roles, however it is possible to complete the course with one suitable vehicle that can transport all non-riding racers and their bikes.
 Bear in mind that non-riding racers can fulfil crew duties.